-INTERIOR DESIGN / JENNIFER R. MACDONALD, JENNIFER ROBIN INTERIORS ARCHITECTURE / LUKE WADE, WADE DESIGN ARCHITECTS HOME BUILDER / ANDY BANNISTER, EARTHTONE CONSTRUCTION LANDSCAPE ARCHITECTURE / CLAUDIA SCHMIDT, CLAUDIA SCHMIDT LANDSCAPE DESIGN igger isn't always better, as a Southern California family discovered during visits to their St. Helena vacation retreat.
-"We wanted to build a second structure for guests while we stayed in the main house," says the wife.
-"But as we spent more time on the site, we realized we wanted a smaller, more efficient structure for us to stay in."
+INTERIOR DESIGN / JENNIFER R. MACDONALD, JENNIFER ROBIN INTERIORS ARCHITECTURE / LUKE WADE, WADE DESIGN ARCHITECTS HOME BUILDER / ANDY BANNISTER, EARTHTONE CONSTRUCTION LANDSCAPE ARCHITECTURE / CLAUDIA SCHMIDT, CLAUDIA SCHMIDT LANDSCAPE DESIGN igger isn 🗄 always better, as a Southern California family discovered during visits to their St. Helena vacation retreat.
+[We wanted to build a second structure for guests while we stayed in the main house,[] says the wife.
+[But as we spent more time on the site, we realized we wanted a smaller, more efficient structure for us to stay in.]
 With that idea, their focus shifted to using the guesthouse for themselves.
-Working with architect Luke Wade and designer Jennifer R. Macdonald, the canopy of trees and into the house along its central spine. couple had requested a structure that "felt like it came from the land," says the wife.
-And with that concept, the 1,200square-foot building began to take shape.
-"A lot of times when you're in the wine country, things can turn into a barn or an agricultural building form," says Wade.
-"This is more of a woodsy cabin wrapped with a veranda.
-It's cozy, yet expansive; nestled into the site, yet embracing of the views." the nearly 24-foot-tall vaulted ceiling-with reclaimed wood strict guidelines for square footage, Wade opted to create a feeling of spaciousness by encouraging as much light inside the house as possible.
-Within textured exterior walls crafted of patinated board-on-board red cedar, Douglas fir and native stone excavated from the site, the architect maximized the use of glass, specifying 121⁄2-feet-tall Jada windows and doors.
-In addition, he designed a light monitor, made of high clerestory windows, to bring dappled light down through the
+Working with architect Luke Wade and designer Jennifer R. Macdonald, the couple had requested a structure that [felt like it came from the land,[] says the wife.
+And with that concept, the 1,200[] square[foot building began to take shape.
+[A lot of times when yould in the wine country, things can turn into a barn or an agricultural building form,[] says Wade. []This is more of a woodsy cabin wrapped with a veranda.
+It s cozy, yet expansive; nestled into the site, yet embracing of the views.] the nearly 24[foot][all vaulted ceiling]] with reclaimed wood strict guidelines for square footage, Wade opted to create a feeling of spaciousness by encouraging as much light inside the house as possible.
+Within textured exterior walls crafted of patinated board[bn]board red cedar, Douglas fir and native stone excavated from the site, the architect maximized the use of glass, specifying 121⁄2[feet[tall Jada windows and doors.
+In addition, he designed a light monitor, made of high clerestory windows, to bring dappled light down through the canopy of trees and into the house along its central spine.